-I have compiled the 20 best keywords research apps that meet the requirements.
-Go ahead and explore each.
-The list comprises both paid and free tools.
+I have compiled some of the best keyword research SEO tools that meet our checks.
+Go ahead and explore each one.
+The list consists of both paid and free tools.

 - 1. Ahrefs Keyword Explorer — Paid Tool